TheHiveHelixLabs/anomali-import-tool/docs/DEPLOYMENT_GUIDE.md

 ## Overview

-Thanks to the successful Uno Platform migration, the Anomali Import Tool can now be deployed as native applications across all major operating systems.
-This guide covers creating distributable binaries for Linux (.deb packages), macOS (app bundles), and Windows (installers).
+Thanks to the successful Uno Platform migration, the Anomali Import Tool can now be deployed as **standalone portable applications** across all major operating systems.
+This guide covers creating distributable binaries for Linux (AppImages), macOS (app bundles), and Windows (executables) that require **NO INSTALLATION**.

 ---